friedcucumber/maui-grid-column-chooser/README.md

 <!-- default badges list -->
 <!-- default badges end -->
-## Implement Column Chooser for .NET MAUI DataGrid
+## Implement a Column Chooser for .NET MAUI DataGrid

 This example shows how to implement a [DataGrid](xref:DevExpress.Maui.DataGrid.DataGridView) control's column chooser.